till0r/archguide/README.md

 ### Create and enroll secure boot keys:

 You may need root access.
-Just prepend sbctl with `sudo ` if so.
 Using `-m` adds the current Microsoft keys as well (needed for dual booting).
 ```sh
 sbctl create-keys
 sbctl enroll-keys